 So we have discussed the benefits of buying one, now we’ll elaborate on how to choose the best option if you’re interested in making a purchase.
 Here are some tips and advice for your consideration:

 A CertiPUR-US certified mattress means that the foam portion doesn’t contain potential carcinogens like formaldehyde, flame retardants, or heavy metals.
 These also have low VOC (Volatile Organic Compound) emissions which can affect indoor air quality and thus, respiratory health.
 Therefore it’s an added reassurance that anything with this tag is safe and purchase-worthy.

-You’ll likely see hybrids with gel memory support systems especially on the comfort layer.
-The advantage of gel infused foam is that it can help keep you cool at night.
-Warmer temperatures can disrupt sleep which means regulating this temperature is essential for good sleep and long term health.
-The coolness of gel against your skin can keep you feeling cool all night long so you can stay in that range of 68 to 72 degrees for the quality of sleep your body requires.
+Memory foam is the most popular material used as the top layer above a coil base.
+It has the contouring properties to fill out pressure points within the body and provide not only good spinal alignment but also pain relief for multiple musculoskeletal conditions.
+You’ll likely see hybrids with gel-infused support systems, especially on the comfort layer.
+The advantage of gel-infused foam is that it can help keep you cool at night.
+Warmer temperatures can disrupt sleep which means regulating this temperature is essential for good sleep and long-term health.
+The coolness of gel against your skin can keep you feeling cool all night long, so you stay in that range of 68 to 72 degrees for the quality of sleep your body requires.
 This is especially good for hotter climates where temperatures are still high throughout the night.

 If you find a latex comfort layer or it’s used anywhere else in the construction, you’ll likely pay a small premium for it.
-Latex is the choice material when it comes to mattresses due to many reasons, for example it has hypoallergenic and organic properties.
+Latex is the choice material when it comes to mattresses due to many reasons, for example, it has hypoallergenic and organic properties.
 Also, these are great for back pain because of the way latex naturally springs back as opposed to soaks in like various foams.
 Latex almost acts like a spring, but with much more consistency and spread, with increased durability too.